PiC: A Phrase-in-Context Dataset for Phrase Understanding and Semantic Search: Verifying annotations

-There are two common methods for evaluation of dataset quality: (1) Verify a small and randomly sampled subset \citep{pilehvar-camacho-collados-2019-wic} or (2) inter-annotator agreement (IAA) \citep{bowman-etal-2015-large, kwiatkowski-etal-2019-natural}.
-The first approach for approximation is budget-friendly but it remains unknown whether the rest of examples are at high quality, while IAA is more guaranteed but annotating thousands of instances can be prohibitively slow and costly.
+There are two common methods for evaluation of dataset quality: (1) Verify only a small, random subset \citep{pilehvar-camacho-collados-2019-wic} to estimate the quality of the full dataset or (2) verifying the entire dataset with multiple annotators and use the inter-annotator agreement (IAA) to control quality \citep{bowman-etal-2015-large, kwiatkowski-etal-2019-natural}.
+The first approach for approximation is budget-friendly but it remains unknown whether the rest of examples are at high quality, while IAA is more desired but annotating thousands of instances can be prohibitively slow and costly.

-We propose a hybrid approach to evaluate and ensure high quality for 30,042 queries and 15,021 Yes/No answers at lower cost compared to IAA via two rounds: \begin{enumerate} \item First, we ask around 1,000 highly qualified freelancers on Amazon Mechanical Turk (a.k.a ``MTurk'') to verify whether the \emph{query} annotated by our Upwork freelancers is interchangeable \ie has the same meaning with the given \emph{phrase} in \emph{paragraph}.
-To verify Yes/No answers, MTurkers need to read two short paragraphs containing the same phrase like Upworkers to make decision.
-We do not show Upworkers' answers to MTurkers to avoid biases.
+We propose a \textbf{hybrid approach} to evaluate (leveraging both linguistic experts and non-experts) and ensure high quality for 30,042 queries and 15,021 Yes/No answers at lower cost compared to IAA via two rounds: \begin{enumerate} \item First, we ask around 1,000 highly qualified freelancers on Amazon Mechanical Turk (MTurk verifiers) to verify whether the \emph{query} annotated by our Upwork annotators is interchangeable \ie has the same meaning with the given \emph{phrase} in \emph{paragraph}.
+To verify Yes/No answers, MTurk verifiers need to read two short paragraphs containing the same phrase like Upwork annotators to make decisions.
+We do not show answers to the MTurk verifiers to avoid biases.

-\item Second, we continue hiring 5 writing experts to double-check those instances rejected by MTurkers from the previous round and only discard an example if the Upwork experts agree with MTurkers. \end{enumerate}
+\item Second, we continue hiring 5 Upwork verifiers who are writing experts to double-check those instances rejected by MTurk verifiers from the previous round and only discard an example if the Upwork verifiers agree with MTurk verifiers. \end{enumerate}